Force and Laws of Motion: Laws and Real-Life Examples

 A pull or push on an object that changes the original state of the object is called force.
 In simple words, the definition of force in class 9 is given as “Anything that can change the state of rest or motion of a body is called force”.
 It is a vector quantity which means a physical quantity which has both magnitude and direction.

-The laws of force and motion are related to each other because the famous scientist Sir Isaac Newton gave three laws while studying the concepts of force.
+The laws of force and laws of motion class 9 are related to each other because the famous scientist Sir Isaac Newton gave three laws while studying the concepts of force.
 Newton's laws of motion in physics give us three rules that can be applied in our real life routine.
-Here in this article, we will understand Newton's concept of force and laws of motion with the help of real life examples.
+Here in this article, we will understand Newton's concept of force and laws of motion class 9 with the help of real life examples.

 What is Force?